Van life: Why a cast iron pot has a place in your road trips

 However, it is truly a plus for some, lovers of wild road trips, quiet spots, outdoor cooking, and durable equipment.

-Two people cooking in front of a campfire, freely
+Two people cooking over a campfire, freely

-Cooking outside completely changes the spot experience
+Cooking outdoors completely changes the spot experience

 This is perhaps the most important point.